Wholesale Pork Supplier

 Pig cut chart with Back Fat highlighted in blue

 Back fat is the thick, firm layer of fat found beneath the skin along the pig’s back.
-It’s prized for adding flavour and moisture to sausages, pâtés, and cured meats, as well as for rendering into lard for cooking or baking.
+It’s prized for adding flavour and moisture to sausages, pâtés, and cured meats.
 Its clean, creamy fat content makes it a staple ingredient in traditional charcuterie.

 Loin